 While floating the dollar has increased trade as a share of GDP,

-trade would have been significantly higher if there were fixed
+trade would have been significantly higher if there had been fixed

 exchange rates.
-Figure 12 can help us compare the effect of an increase in
+Figure 12 is uses to compare the effect of an increase in

 exports under the fixed exchange rate system and the floating